 Historically consent has been one of those things we’ve known could be done better, but we haven’t quite been sure how to make improvements stick.
 So on we go with rushed consent conversations, often on the day of surgery, scribbling on carbon copy consent forms that remind us of a time before we were born.
 Agree?

 Transforming the consent process is not an easy problem to solve, so it’s no wonder many had assumed that paper consent forms were here to stay.
-Without a really good solution to a tricky problem then frankly paper, and it’s flexibility, often wins the day.
 But the paper consent process is certainly not without its problems, and with changes in how we deliver services it’s becoming increasingly problematic.

 By today, Concentric is proving day-in day-out that the consent process can be transformed, and improved for clinicians, patients and systems.
 I believe this tricky problem finally has a solution we can all get behind.